WE WILL REMAIN OPEN, PROVIDING CARE TO OUR PATIENTS

 If you are over 60 years old or have chronic medical conditions, avoid leaving your home unnecessarily and avoid having visitors to reduce your risk of exposure.

-If you are well, avoid any unnecessary contact with other people, wash your hands frequently with soap and water and avoid touching your face
+If you are well, avoid any unnecessary contact with other people, wash your hands frequently with soap and water, avoid touching your face, and wear a face covering when you are in public.